Ram Charan: 2014–2015: Continued career

 The following year saw Charan with two releases.
-Yevadu (2014), directed by Vamshi Paidipally is the third film in which he played the dual role, one who has received a face transplant of the other and becomes the target of underworld gangs because of the mistaken identity.
+Yevadu (2014), directed by Vamsi Paidipally is the third film in which he played the dual role, one who has received a face transplant of the other and becomes the target of underworld gangs because of the mistaken identity.
 The Central Board of Film Certification gave the film an 'A' certificate because of its violent action sequences.
 Bangalore Mirror wrote that "For Ram Charan, Yevadu is essential to establish his status after Thoofan tanked at the box office.
 His character has two shades, and he tries his best to bring variations.
 He dances like there is no tomorrow and the choreography is a delight to watch."
 A critic of Sify compared Charan's performance to his earlier films – Nayak and Thoofan and commented that he has done a fairly good job here.
 Y. Sunita Chowdhary of The Hindu felt that Charan did well in the dance sequences than his acting in the role.

 His second release of the same year was the family drama Govindudu Andarivadele.
 The film features him as a NRI from the United Kingdom.
 The film opened to mostly positive reviews from critics, and grossed over ₹40 crore at the box office.
 Sangeetha Devi Dundoo commented that he has given his best performance after Magadheera.
 Similarly Suresh Kaviyarani of the Deccan Chronicle too praised him and cited Charan's performance as "good" and "subtle".

 He next played an IB Officer and a stunt performer in the Srinu Vaitla's action comedy film Bruce Lee: The Fighter (2015).
 Charan hired Priyanka Chopra's trainer Samir Jaura in mid-July 2014 to get into shape for this film by following an intensive training program designed by Jaura, lasting for four-five months along with a strict diet.
 He also began learning Karate for his role in mid May 2015.
 For the role, he sported a tattoo of Bruce Lee on his hand.
 The film collected more than ₹12.66 crore, on its opening day, registering the highest opening day collection of Ram Charan's film.
 Over days the film didn't performed well at the box office and was declared as a box-office bomb, with a budget of ₹60 crore.
-Sangeetha Devi Dundoo of The Hindu once again criticized Charan's performance and wrote that "Charan dances like a dream, as always, and shows marked improvement as an actor.
+Sangeetha Devi Dundoo of The Hindu once again criticised Charan's performance and wrote that "Charan dances like a dream, as always, and shows marked improvement as an actor.
 But what he needs is a project that will not belittle the huge fan base in the garb of masala."